How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Step 4: Memorandum Articles of Incorporation/Articles of Association

 Have your legal representative draft the articles of association at this point.
 Your board of directors is in place.
 Your NGO name, address, and goals have also been defined.
-The articles are documents that are essentially an association’s user manual.
-It describes the organization’s purpose and operation regulations.
+These documents are essential in how to start an NGO as they outline the purpose, structure, and regulations of your organization.
 Other information listed under this document includes –

 Step 5: Get your NGO registered